 Amsterdam’s historic heart is a magnet for tourists.
 More than 16 million descend annually to admire Europe’s largest and best-preserved 17th-century center—an enchanting, open-air museum secured within a 400-year-old canal belt that was recognized as a UNESCO World Heritage Site in 2010.

-Many are drawn by the city’s world-class indoor museums—repositories of Golden Age masterpieces, iconic sunflowers and tormented starry nights.
-Yet without some pre-planning, visiting such popular sights as the Van Gogh Museum, Rijksmuseum and Anne Frank House can put you amidst hundreds of others intent on ticking off attractions on their bucket list.
-It may also entail spending significant time waiting in line with them—hardly a way to experience local culture.
+Many are drawn by world-class indoor museums—repositories of Golden Age masterpieces, iconic sunflowers and tormented starry nights.
+Yet without some pre-planning, visiting popular sights like the Van Gogh Museum, Rijksmuseum and Anne Frank House can put you amidst hundreds of others intent on ticking off attractions on their bucket list—hardly a way to experience local culture.

 The Newly Wild Oud-West

 Since the opening of De Hallen in 2014, Amsterdam’s Oud-West—a neighborhood wedged between Vondelpark, De Clercqstraat and Nassaukade—has undergone a renaissance.
 The turn-of-the-century tram depot-turned-cultural hotspot brings new life to a district that developed as Amsterdam rapidly expanded in the late 19th century.
 Today the Oud-West is also called the Hallenkwartier, presumably to highlight its new centerpiece.

 A century before De Hallen opened, vendors were selling fresh produce, flowers and plants at the Ten Katemarkt.
 A local vibe still infuses this street market, where snacks like Dutch stroopwafels, Vietnamese loempia, and Indonesian soup reflect the Oud-West’s multicultural makeup.